odrobek/llmqa/README.md

 # LLMQA

 LLMQA (Large Language Model Question and Answer) is a Python library for generating and evaluating question-answer pairs from text chunks using large language models.
+It is designed to create custom validation datasets for evaluating RAG LLM systems against base LLMs.

 ## Table of Contents